ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 14. ADDED Dawnstar's Telekinetic Spells.
 Added a saving throw to Telekinetic Bolt and added the spells to Artificer.
 15. Moved several cosmetics-only equipment mods to the cosmetics section to prepare for future Listo Lite versions.
 16. Updated to the latest version of Zino's BG3-MO2 plugin + updated lots and lots of mods.
+17. REMOVED Half-Tiefs to see if it solves the 93% load hang issue for users.

 ## Listonomicon v5.2 DCMA Compliant Edition
 Save safe?
 No.